 If you’re an Android customer: Go to Settings, About Phone, Status

 If you’re a Windows customer: Go to Settings, About, More Information

-Once you’ve had your information processed and your device is up-to-speed, you’ll be ready to go—all while keeping the same phone you already know how to use with ease and comfort.
+Once you’ve had your information processed and your device is up-to-speed, you’ll be ready to go—all the while keeping the same phone you already know how to use with ease and comfort.

 Here’s a heads up.
 If your phone is…

 - Compatible with Assist Wireless Networks